Nagasaki Summer Anthropological Field School

 The field school is worth 4 Japanese university credits (one 3-unit UCalgary course).

-The course starts at Nagasaki University Bunkyo Campus (Nagasaki, Japan) and travels to Shitsu Village in Sotome and Yukino-ura in Saikai.
+The course starts at Nagasaki University Bunkyo Campus (Nagasaki, Japan) and travels to several field sites including Yukino-ura in Saikai and Shitsu Village in Sotome.

 Exchange students pay their tuition for one UCalgary course and academic fees to the University of Calgary.
 Other expenses are paid directly to the service provider.